Building a serverless application with Go, Google Cloud Run and Firebase

 }

-There is also no extra data mapping needed.
-Firestore library can marshal any struct with public fields or map[string]interface.
-As long as there is nothing weird inside. 😉 You can find the entire specification of how conversion is done in cloud.google.com/go/firestore GoDoc.
+No extra data mapping is needed.
+The Firestore library can marshal any struct with public fields or map[string]interface, as long as there’s nothing unusual inside. 😉 You can find the full specification of how conversion works in the cloud.google.com/go/firestore GoDoc.

 type Date struct {